 We know that the digestive tract turns food into fuel, but there’s a lot more going on in our guts.
 For example, the stomach maintains almost 70% of your immune system.

-His 30 years of research has proven that nerve cells in our gut act the same way as our brain.
+Dr. Michael Gershon has made significant discoveries about the brain-gut connection that shook the scientific community.
+His 30 years of research have proven that nerve cells in our gut act the same way as our brain.

 When your knee gets scraped, pain signals are sent to your brain via the central nervous system.
 These messages need to reach your brain before you can identify the event as painful.
 We do not experience pain or discomfort until our brain tells us to.

-The Brain Determines Our Emotional Response
+1. The Brain Determines Our Emotional Response

-Since the brain governs our response to stimuli, emotional responses to physical situations occur on a mental level.
-This is why some people can experience excitement or enjoyment while someone else experiences fear or dread during the exact same experience.
-Your brain decides how you feel – not your body.
+Since the brain governs our response to stimuli, emotional reactions to physical situations occur mentally.
+This is why some people can experience excitement or enjoyment while others experience fear or dread during the same experience.

-The Gut Helps Determine How You React To Your Surroundings
+2. The Gut Helps Determine How You React To Your Surroundings

 Testosterone, for example, is only produced when the brain signals the need for more of it.
 No internal functions take place without the brain… or so we thought.

-Your Gut Will Tell You How To Feel
+3. Your Gut Will Tell You How To Feel

-The Gut Sends Out Its Own Messages
+4. The Gut Sends Out Its Own Messages

 The brain is not merely getting signals from the gut, like with every other part of the body.
 The gut is generating entirely new reactions of its own.